Anti-Harassment and Discrimination Policy

 Poisoned Environment: A poisoned environment is created by comments or conduct (including comments or conduct that are condoned or allowed to continue when brought to the attention of management) that create a discriminatory work or editorial environment.
 The comments or conduct need not be directed at a specific person, and may be from any person, regardless of position or status.
 A single comment or action, if sufficiently serious, may create a poisoned environment.

-We encourage anyone who has a complaint against a Coach House author, or any of our staff or editors at any time to please contact our Editorial Director, Alana Wilcox, at firstname.lastname@example.org or 416 979 2217.
+We encourage anyone who has a complaint against a Coach House staff member, executive, contactor, consultant or editor at any time to please contact our Editorial Director, Alana Wilcox, at email@example.com or 416-979-2217.